(This article last revised 2-9-2014)

-What we know as "Zionism" has little to do with what Zion actually is, because Zionism is about a "religious" justification for claiming ownership of land, whereas Zion, in its spiritual sense and according to its spiritual meaning, has nothing to do with land, or with a mountain or place or building, or with anything material.
+What we know as "Zionism" has little to do with what Zion actually is, because Zionism is about a "religious" justification for claiming ownership of land, whereas Zion, in its spiritual sense, has nothing to do with land, or with a mountain or place or building, or with anything material.

 Zion is actually the spiritual Source and the spiritual "foundation and cornerstone" (as Isaiah put it) through and upon which God sparked, manifested and evolved the physical world of life and form.

-In spite of that, and because Zion is also the name of a place in Jerusalem, the idea of Zionism was the "religious" basis for establishing the modern State of Israel in 1948, and that idea was based upon the claim of a "God-given right of return" of all Jewish people to Jerusalem (and that issue will be discussed below).
+In spite of that, and because Mount Zion is also the name of a place in Jerusalem, the idea of "Zionism" was the "religious" basis for the United Nations to establish the modern State of Israel in 1948 following World War II.

 "Why should the Arabs make peace?
 If I were an Arab leader I would never make terms with Israel.
 That is natural: we have taken their country.
 Sure, God promised it to us, but what does that matter to them?
 Our God is not theirs.
 We come from Israel, it's true, but two thousand years ago, and what is that to them?
 There has been antisemitism, the Nazis, Hitler, Auschwitz, but was that their fault?
 They only see one thing: we have come here and stolen their country.
 Why should they accept that?
 They may perhaps forget in one or two generations' time, but for the moment there is no chance.
 So, it's simple: we have to stay strong and maintain a powerful army.
 Our whole policy is there.
 Otherwise the Arabs will wipe us out." -- Israeli Prime Minister David ben Gurion